Creative spaces directory

-Community Art Works is open for morning sessions from 10am to noon and afternoon sessions from 1pm to 3pm four days a week, and just for the afternoon session on Tuesdays.
+Community Art Works is open for morning sessions from 10am to noon and afternoon sessions from 1pm to 3pm five days a week, and just for the afternoon session on Tuesdays.
 It caters for approximately 150 people with mixed abilities every week and sessions run throughout the year.
 It is staffed by several professional artists, who are experienced teachers and have a passion to share their skills with people.
+Nelson Firespinners club operates out of its premises on a Thursday night.
+Read more about Community Art Works.
 View the Community Art Works website.
+Visit its Facebook page.

 Contact: Faye Wulff, Co-ordinator | 03 545 9976 | email@example.com